Sell Your Manufacturing Business in the San Francisco Bay Area

 How We Sell Your Bay Area Manufacturing Business

-Step 1: Confidential Valuation — We analyze your financials, customer contracts, technical capabilities, and real estate using recent comparable transactions from across the Bay Area manufacturing ecosystem.
+Step 1:Confidential Valuation — We analyze your financials, customer contracts, technical capabilities, and real estate using recent comparable transactions from across the Bay Area manufacturing ecosystem.

-Step 3: Targeted Buyer Outreach — We market your business confidentially to semiconductor equipment companies, advanced manufacturing platforms, and PE groups actively acquiring in the Bay Area.
+Step 3:Targeted Buyer Outreach — We market your business confidentially to semiconductor equipment companies, advanced manufacturing platforms, and PE groups actively acquiring in the Bay Area.

-Step 4: Negotiation & LOI — We create competitive tension between qualified buyers to maximize your price and terms.
+Step 4:Negotiation & LOI — We create competitive tension between qualified buyers to maximize your price and terms.

-Step 5: Due Diligence & Close — We manage the full diligence process — including equipment appraisals, lease assignments, and FTB residency planning — to close in 7 to 10 months.
+Step 5:Due Diligence & Close — We manage the full diligence process — equipment appraisals, environmental Phase I, lease assignments, IP verification, and FTB residency planning — to close in 7 to 10 months.
+We stay at the table through funding and close, not just through LOI.

 Valuation: What Bay Area Manufacturing Businesses Are Worth